Next Start

 Lots of kids play video games featuring cars in them.
 For Tony Causey, that was his first taste of what would become his future career, as he now works as a technician at Audi Northlake in North Carolina.
 He works on a variety of car issues that come in, making for a job that’s never boring and that’s always new and exciting.

 Tony’s interest in cars grew from video games to working on his own car as a teenager.
-He thought he might go to the military after high school, but after a change of heart, the North Carolina resident decided to enroll at NASCAR Technical Institute in Mooresville, North Carolina.
-Tony started an entry-level porter job at Audi Northlake while he was in school at NTI, working on the same vehicles professionally as the ones he was learning about in the classroom.1.4
+He thought he might go to the military after high school, but after a change of heart, the North Carolina resident decided to enroll at Universal Technical Institute in Mooresville, North Carolina.
+Tony started an entry-level porter job at Audi Northlake while he was in school at NTI, working on the same vehicles professionally as the ones he was learning about in the classroom.1

 Tony says that type of real-world experience was an amazing complement to his time as a student.
 It helped him to better understand the things he was studying and put his studies to work in a real-world environment.

-“If you can, get a job in a shop, because it really helps you apply the knowledge better,” Tony, who graduated NASCAR Tech in 2017, suggests to other students.
+“If you can, get a job in a shop, because it really helps you apply the knowledge better,” Tony, who graduated in 2017, suggests to other students.
 “You’re learning it at school, and if you’re in a good shop, they’ll let you apply it at work.
 Then you can really, really learn it.”

 Pushing Farther Past the Basics

-At NASCAR Tech, Tony went through the core Automotive Technology Program, which teaches students how to become entry-level technicians in places like dealerships and independent shops.
+At UTI, Tony went through the core Automotive Technology Program, which teaches students how to become entry-level technicians in places like dealerships and independent shops.
 The program takes less than a year to complete, with instruction from teachers who have decades of years of real-life experience.
 Students master industry technical skills like:

 • Vehicle electronic technology